scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ### Abstract Implicits

-An abstract implicit `val` or `def` in Scala 2 can be expressed in Dotty using a regular abstract definition and an instance alias.
+An abstract implicit `val` or `def` in Scala 2 can be expressed in Dotty using a regular abstract definition and an implied alias.
 E.g., Scala 2's
 ```scala
   implicit def symDeco: SymDeco
 ```